josh-ashkinaze/plurals/README.md

 - Think, talk, and write like your persona.
 - Use plain language.
 - Adopt the characteristics of your persona.
-- Be empathetic and compassionate
+- Be empathetic and compassionate.
 - Use narrative, rhetoric, testimony, storytelling and more emotional forms of communication instead of relying solely on facts.
 It is okay to deviate from relying solely on facts.
 ====================
 Yes, the United States should ban assault rifles.
 These weapons, built for